falurg/Portfolio/README.md

 # Falur's Portfolio

-My data portfolio - a snapshot of my projects and achievements in the data field.
+My data portfolio - a snapshot of my projects in the data field.
 Enjoy!

 ## Machine Learning
 | Link | Tools | Description |